 In the first six years, Süleyman took Belgrade and Rhodes.
-In 1526, he also scored a decisive victory against the Kingdom of Hungary and its allies at the Battle of Mohács, during which Hungary's King the Second (r.1516-1526) lost his life.
+In 1526, he also scored a decisive victory against the Kingdom of Hungary and its allies at the Battle of Mohács, during which Hungary's King Louis the Second (r.1516-1526) lost his life.
 His death sparked a succession crisis and border dispute among Habsburg Austria, the Ottomans, and the kingdoms of Croatia and Hungary, allowing the bulk of Hungary to come under Ottoman rule.
 Years later, Süleyman himself died “peacefully” in his command tent while leading his last campaign against Szigetvár, Hungary in 1566.

 His was a multi-ethnic, multi-linguistic, and multi-confessional empire.
 The Ottoman state had little interest in radically changing the attitudes or practices of local groups if they were peaceful.
 Consequently, Ottoman governance was often curtailed by local custom.
 It was expected that Ottoman officials would have a knowledge of local practices and norms, which they were not to tread upon lest it cause unrest.

 The Ottoman world was one in which Islam was privileged and Süleyman’s reign marked a renewed interest in Islamic religious matters.
 Nonetheless, all groups of the empire found niches to fill and were generally allowed to maintain their way of life and flourish during his reign.